 Chairwoman and Chief Executive Officer

-Amy has 25 years of nursing experience include over a decade of med/surge and neuro nursing followed by unit management and hospital administration.
+Amy has 25 years of nursing experience including over a decade of med/surge and neuro nursing followed by unit management and hospital administration.
 In 2015, she earned a Doctor of Philosophy in Nursing Science and has since published and spoken extensively on the subject of falls and injury prediction and prevention.
 She retired from UAMS in 2018 after 26 years of service to dedicate her time fully to HD Nursing.
 She is adjunct faculty at UAMS College of Nursing.
-As an entrepreneur she mentors others to help them with their own endeavors.
+As an entrepreneur, she mentors others to help them with their own endeavors.
 Amy also serves as the Chair of the HD Nursing Board of Directors.

 Erin brings 24 years of professional experience in nursing, education, and leadership to HD Nursing where she helps prevent falls and deliver safe outcomes across the continuum of care.
 Her true passion is to support vulnerable patient populations.
 As a bedside nurse, she cared for high risk obstetric couplets earning a national certification in maternal-newborn nursing.
 She led a multi-state tele-health consortium as a clinical educator that bridged clinical gaps for underserved rural residents in the south.
 She’s also passionate about conducting research on better ways to bring families and long term care residents with dementia together using simulated presence.
 She earned a BSN and a Master of Interpersonal and Organizational Communication from the University of Arkansas at Little Rock.
-She is expected to complete her PhD in Nursing in May 2020 at the University of Arkansas for Medical Sciences.

 VP Clinical Marketing